particle-iot/docs/src/content/reference/ios.md

 and modify its default properties.
 Setting the properties in this class is optional.
 These properies are shown in Objective-C syntax for convenience but work the same for Swift projects - use `String`, `Bool` instead of `NSString` and `BOOL`.

+In v0.9 `brandImageBackgroundImage` has been introduced in order to improve support for iPhone X. With introduction with iPhone X, the status bar is no longer fixed at 20px as it was since the original iPhone.
+To keep changes to API small `brandImage` should remain at 64px height (@1x).
+Top 20px (@1x) should still remain clear and the logo should be in the lower 44px (@1x).
+We suggest keeping this image with transparent background.
+If your design requires pattern or color under the logo, please use `brandImageBackgroundColor` or `brandImageBackgroundImage` respectively.

 #### Product/brand info:

 ```objc